Tharu people

-The Tharu people are an ethnic group living in the Terai in southern Nepal and northern India.
+The Tharu people (/thq/) are an ethnic group living in the Terai in southern Nepal and northern India.
 They speak Tharu languages.
 They are recognized as an official ethnicity by the Government of Nepal.
 In the Indian Terai, they live foremost in Uttarakhand, Uttar Pradesh and Bihar.
 The Government of India recognizes the Tharu people as a scheduled Indian tribe.

 Etymology

 The word थारू (thāru) is thought to be derived from sthavir meaning follower of Theravada Buddhism.
 The Tharu people in the central Nepali Terai see themselves as the original people of the land and descendants of Gautama Buddha.
 Rana Tharu people of western Nepal connect the name to the Thar Desert and understand themselves as descendants of Rajputs who migrated to the forests in the 16th century.

 Possible is also that the name is derived from the classical Tibetan words mtha'-ru'i brgyud, meaning the 'country at the border', which the Tibetan scholar Taranatha used in the 16th century in his book on the history of Buddhism.